Discounts and exemptions

 The full Council Tax bill assumes that there are two adults living in one household.
-However, if you are the only adult who lives in your home or if you mainly live in a job-related residence, then your bill can be reduced (see single person discount and second home discount).
+However, if you are the only adult who lives in your home or if you mainly live in a job-related residence, then your bill can be reduced (read single person discount section and second home discount section).

 We don't include all adults that live in a property when processing a Council Tax bill for a household, see below.
-Download and complete the relevant forms if you think you are eligible:
+Apply online or download to complete the relevant forms if you think you are eligible:

 If a property is unoccupied, a 100% discount will apply for one month since the property was last empty and unfurnished, after which a 100% charge will apply.

 Newly built properties that are unoccupied and unfurnished will receive a 100% discount for 3 months.
-After which they will be liable for a 50% charge for the next 3 months, and then on the expiry of that, a full charge.
+After which they will be liable for a full charge.